jasonguan067/Sportsbetting-Analysis/README.md

 ## Dataset Used
 I exported my sports betting data using Pikkit, an app that tracks all of my bets.
 The dataset consists of 1,218 bets placed between December 2023 and April 2025.
 Each row captures information including:

-Bet amount
+- Bet amount

-Profit or loss
+- Profit or loss

-Sportsbook
+- Sportsbook

-Sport
+- Sport

-Time and date placed
+- Time and date placed

-Outcome (win/loss)
+-Outcome (win/loss)

 ## Tools & Techniques
 Power BI: Built a comprehensive interactive dashboard with slicers and custom visualizations.